-Using an image is like opening a door into your listener’s head.
-It’s impossible not to see a mental picture when we hear an image word.
-If I say ‘rain’, you picture rain.
+Using an image in your lyric is like opening a door into your listener’s head.
+It’s impossible not to see a mental picture when we hear a visual word.
+If you say “rain,” your listener pictures rain.
 But that’s not all that happens.
-Along with that picture of rain, come all the associations you have with it: grey skies, the physical sensation of humidity, cozy indoors, cold and wet outdoors.
+Along with that picture of rain, come all the associations they have with it: grey skies, the physical sensation of humidity, feeling cozy indoors and cold outdoors, a summer shower, a flood, the end of a drought.
+It depends on how you use it, but it will get a reaction.

-As a songwriter, you can use this family to your advantage.
-While you can’t control all of the responses to an image your listener will have, there are plenty of shared associations you can count on.
-Associations like these add depth and richness to your lyric with no extra effort on your part.
+As a songwriter, you can use these image groups to your advantage.
+While you can’t control all of the responses to an image your listener will have, there are plenty of shared associations you can count on, like those in the Katy Perry song I just mentioned.
+Associations like these add depth and richness to your lyric with no extra effort on the listener’s part.
 Play with them, use them to underscore your theme, you can get a lot of bang for your buck with an image that’s got a big family.

 Watch out for conflicts

 Be on the lookout for images with associations that conflict with your theme or with each other.
 These can create a distraction that drags your song down.
-If the singer is driving “a flashy pink Cadillac” with its suggestion of ego and impulsiveness, it will be difficult for us to believe he’s also “the salt of the earth” or “dependable as the rising sun.”
+If your singer says: “I drive a flashy pink Cadillac,” the listener is likely to assume the he’s a guy with a big ego, flashy and impulsive.
+It will be difficult to make them believe him if he then says: “I’m the salt of the earth” or “I’m as dependable as the rising sun.”
 Your listeners will end up spending a lot of time trying to reconcile these two sets of images instead of listening to your song.

-This is an extreme example, of course; look for more subtle occurrences where one image is undermining another.
-Of course, it’s fine to have contrasting images if you want to demonstrate the difference between two people or things.
+Of course, it’s fine to use contrasting images if you want to demonstrate the difference between two people or things.
+Just make sure that’s what you intend to do and your listener gets a clear, focused message.

-DO IT NOW – Choose one of the images below.
-Make a list of related images, emotions, sensations, and ideas that you associate with that image.
+Choose one of the images below.
+Make a list of related images, along with emotions, sensations, and ideas that you associate with those images.
 Write a verse or chorus using the image and some of your related ideas.

 - Children playing in the snow